Zhongshan Elementary School metro station

-The Taipei Metro Zhongshan Elementary School station is a station on the Xinzhuang Line located in Zhongshan, Taipei, Taiwan.
+The Taipei Metro Zhongshan Elementary School station is a station on the Zhonghe–Xinlu line located in Zhongshan, Taipei, Taiwan.
 The station opened for service on 3 November 2010.

 This station was named after the Zhongshan Elementary School, but it is notable that the Taiwan Institute of Economic Research is located nearby.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath the intersection of Minquan West Rd. and Linsen North Rd. and opened on 3 November 2010 with the opening of the Luzhou Branch Line and the Taipei City section of the Xinzhuang Line.

 Construction

 Excavation depth for this station is around 19 meters.
 It is 160 meters in length and 23 meters wide.
 It has four entrances, one accessible elevator, and two vent shafts.
 It is equipped with platform screen doors.